Covenant House Vancouver strives to be a safe and inclusive space for all youth

 The True Inclusion Assessment

 In 2014, Covenant House International collaborated with the True Colors Fund to roll out a pioneering resource, the True Inclusion Assessment.
-The assessment was designed by the True Colors Fund to help agencies implement best practices to welcome and serve 2SLGBTQAI+ youth.
+The assessment was designed by the True Colors United to help agencies implement best practices to welcome and serve 2SLGBTQAI+ youth.
 The tool measures the inclusivity of an agency’s policies, practices, physical space, and programs, using information gleaned from anonymous surveys of youth and staff.

 Based on the assessment’s outcome, the True Colors Fund then guides the agency through the necessary steps to create a more 2SLGBTQAI+ inclusive and affirming program and environment.
 The True Colors Fund applied the True Inclusion Assessment at Covenant House sites across the United States and Canada, including here in Vancouver.